LASER-Robotics/laser_uav_deployment/README.md

 ### Configuring operating system

+It is possible to install the operating system in two ways using the Khadas internal memory or using an external SD card.

+### Using internal memory to storage OS

 #### 1 - Download image and tools for burn image on board

 In this first step we will format the board and put the Ubuntu 20 Linux distribution.
-To download the image and the tools to carry out this task, simply copy the following code and paste it into a terminal on your PC with Ubuntu {any version}
+To download the image and the tools to carry out this task, simply copy the following code and paste it into a terminal on your PC with Ubuntu {any version}.

 ``` sh
 cd /tmp